Partha-Sarker/portfolio/info/useful_info.md

 - 10th/104 students
 - last 4 semester excellent cgpa
 - got exceeding expectations on all 5 categories in my performance review
+- Built personal projects such as piano notation, subtitle in batch, copy youtube playlist project for solving personal project
+- Got gift from course teacher
+- Helped classmates on their study
+- Reliable and helpful in company as well
+- Helped groom freshers